Updated: Sep 29, 2020

 There are two particularly interesting bits of history that come out of Mugello, both of which can still be experienced there today.
 First, the town of Scarperia became known far and wide as the best place to buy artisan, handmade knives of all sorts.
 From a visit to the knife museum, to stepping inside one of the remaining family-run knife workshops, a close-up look at this craft is fascinating!

 The second bit of unique history in this area is that of Galileo Chini (1873-1956), who brought the Art Nouveau Movement to Italy which subsequently became known locally as the Liberty Movement.
-In the town of Borgo San Lorenzo, you can visit the Chini Museum highlighting Chini ceramics housed inside a villa which is beautifully decorated with Art Nouveau paintings and details.
+In the town of Borgo San Lorenzo, you can visit the Chini Museum, highlighting Chini ceramics housed inside a villa which is beautifully decorated with Art Nouveau paintings and details.
+It's a beautiful hidden gem worth visiting!

-Also in Borgo San Lorenzo is the Pecchioli Ceramics Factory which today is still run by a direct line of relatives linking the factory with its founder, Galileo Chini.
+Another hidden gem in Borgo San Lorenzo is the Pecchioli Ceramics Factory, which today is still run by a direct line of relatives linking the factory with its founder, Galileo Chini.
 Ceramic tiles of all colors, shapes, sizes, and patterns are produced here in a by-gone method done by hand.
 On a leisurely stroll through the Borgo San Lorenzo, you’ll spot art nouveau details on the faces of the buildings and in the fonts of signs.

 In more recent years, Mugello became known for its famous racetrack dating back to 1914.